kappelmann/engaging-large-scale-functional-programming/resources/contest/README.md

 - `path`: the path where the problem data can be found.
 - `testhalf`: list of test names that are required to pass 50%
-- `testfull`: list of test names that are required to pass 100% Note that the test names must correspond to the ones configured in the test server.
+- `testfull`: list of test names that are required to pass 100% Note that to obtain 100%, the tests for 50% and 100% must be passed.
-To obtain 100%, the tests for 50% and 100% must be passed.
+The repository comes with some example entries that matches the data in `example_data`.

 #### Webserver